eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 * 1e10, 6e10 charges, so to lower we need to change extraction technique = play with the tune sweep (PFW)
 * Look at spill with scintillator for spill as a function of time
 * How low can we go with intensity with tune sweep ?
+* BPM in IRRAD can measure time profile of the beam

 Optics measurements in parallel to dump (optics measurement) and to T8 T8 PPM ?
 Will be done with Kostas.

+5 to 19th cryostat: MD dedicated to T8 can start 26th of October and one on 16th of November.
+Is 1 GeV/u (1 GeV per nucleon) low enough with FLUKA for transmission ?
+We need more than 50% transmission.
+1 GeV is 20% transmission so we would need high intensity.